Korrd/challenge-blue-green/readme.md

 It will also be used by consul in order to write the nginx config file.

 ### Consul-template setup

-Connect to the Manager node by SSH, and once logged in, install consul-template:
+Connect to the Manager node by SSH, and once logged in, install consul-template by running the **_consul-install.sh_** script (located on the setup folder).
+This script executes the following commands:

 	wget https://releases.hashicorp.com/consul-template/0.18.0/consul-template_0.18.0_linux_amd64.zip
 	unzip consul-template_0.18.0_linux_amd64.zip -d /usr/local/bin
 	chmod +x /usr/local/bin/consul-template

-Create /templates directory and copy the default.ctmpl file provided on this repo to '/templates/default.ctmpl'.
+    mkdir /templates

->NOTE: Before copying, edit it and replace the <MANAGER-IP-ADDRESS> placeholders with the IP address of your manager node.
+Once done, open default.ctmpl and replace the <MANAGER-IP-ADDRESS> placeholders with the IP address of your manager node, then copy this file to /templates

+In order to set nginx to its initial value, run the **toggle.sh_** script with blue as a parameter.
+This will command consul to write the new nginx configuration, and then reload nginx so the changes take effect.

 ### Setting up the Manager node